-If you deliver software development services that can also include mobile app promotion, consulting, UI and UX design, you might have asked yourself the following questions: “How can I sell software online and increase revenue?”, “How should I organize the work of sales and marketing managers to raise the conversion rate?”.
+If you sell software development services that can also include mobile app promotion, consulting, UI and UX design, you might have asked yourself the following questions: “How to sell software?", "How to increase revenue from selling software?”, “How should I organize the work of sales and marketing managers to raise the conversion rate?”.

-In this article, I will share my experience and thoughts of what helps YSBM Group successfully attract leads and sign contracts with our customers.
+In this article, I will share my experience and thoughts of what helps YSBM Group successfully sell software by attracting leads and effectively signing contracts with our customers.
 I will intentionally skip projects that we receive from our regular partners, keeping only brand new cases transformed from a 'cold state' into the successful case of selling software and official agreement with a new client.

 Note: This article focuses on small and medium-size software houses, design and digital marketing agencies with flat and relatively simple sales processes.
 The approach we offer may not suit large software development companies, although the listed recommendations can be beneficial for any software development sales pipeline.